-BC49.
-The Task Force reached a consensus-for-exposure that if within the 12 months leading up to the offer acceptance date the debt had been exchanged or modified without being deemed to be substantially different, then the conversion privileges that existed a year ago should be used in place of conversion privileges provided in the terms of the instrument (the "one-year look-back") when evaluating the induced conversion criteria.
-Under this guidance, an entity would use the conversion price and any other key settlement terms as they would have existed at the offer acceptance date had the instrument not been exchanged or modified during the preceding 12 months.
+BC61.
+Under the amendments in this Update, if within the 12 months leading up to the offer acceptance date the debt had been exchanged or modified without being deemed to be substantially different, the conversion privileges that existed a year ago should be used in place of conversion privileges provided in the terms of the instrument (the "one-year look-back") when evaluating the induced conversion criteria.
+Under this guidance, an entity should use the conversion price and any other key settlement terms as they would have existed at the offer acceptance date had the instrument not been exchanged or modified during the preceding 12 months.

-BC50.
+BC62.
 The one-year look-back is designed to be similar to the guidance in paragraph 470-50-40-12(f).
-That existing guidance was developed for the purpose of applying the 10 percent cash flow test that is used to determine whether a modification or exchange of a debt instrument requires extinguishment accounting.
+That guidance was developed for the purpose of applying the 10 percent cash flow test that is used to determine whether a modification or exchange of a debt instrument requires extinguishment accounting.
+Accordingly, the one-year look-back is only applicable in instances where a debt instrument has been exchanged or modified.
+It is not applicable in instances where the conversion price or other settlement terms change because of provisions present in the original debt instrument.
+Additionally, the one-year look-back affects only the determination of whether a settlement of a convertible debt instrument is an induced conversion; it does not affect how the expense is measured in an induced conversion.

-BC51.
-In the context of the induced conversion guidance, the Task Force concluded that it would be helpful to require the one-year look-back in conjunction with the requirements that the inducement offer preserve the form and amount of consideration issuable pursuant to the instrument's conversion privileges.
-The Task Force noted that a modification to the required form of settlement would not be considered in the extinguishment test under the existing guidance in Subtopic 470-50, Debt-Modifications and Extinguishments.
-Therefore, some Task Force members were concerned that without a look-back provision entities could modify convertible debt instruments to change the required form of consideration shortly before settlement and apply inducement accounting, rather than extinguishment accounting.
+BC63.
+During initial deliberations, the EITF concluded that it would be helpful to require the one-year look-back in conjunction with the requirements that the inducement offer preserve the form and amount of consideration issuable pursuant to the instrument's conversion privileges.
+The EITF noted that a modification to the required form of settlement would not be considered in the extinguishment test under the current guidance in Subtopic 470-50, Debt-Modifications and Extinguishments.
+Therefore, some EITF members were concerned that without a look-back provision entities could modify convertible debt instruments to change the required form of consideration shortly before settlement and apply inducement accounting, rather than extinguishment accounting.

-BC52.
-The Task Force considered, but decided not to proceed with, an approach that would have involved the development of a principle for determining whether any modifications made in contemplation of a settlement transaction should be combined with the settlement transaction for purposes of evaluating whether the settlement should be accounted for as an induced conversion.
-Some Task Force members referenced existing principles, such as the guidance in paragraph 815-10-15-9, that provide indicators for when two or more separate transactions should be viewed as a (single) unit.
-Some Task Force members also questioned the prevalence of modifications made to convertible debt instruments in contemplation of an inducement and therefore whether any guidance in this area (a bright-line look-back period or a principle) would be necessary.
+BC64.
+The EITF also had considered, but decided not to proceed with, an approach that would have involved the development of a principle for determining whether any modifications made in contemplation of a settlement transaction should be combined with the settlement transaction for purposes of evaluating whether the settlement should be accounted for as an induced conversion.
+Some EITF members referenced existing principles, such as the guidance in paragraph 815-10-15-9, that provide indicators for when two or more separate transactions should be viewed as a (single) unit.
+Some EITF members also questioned the prevalence of modifications made to convertible debt instruments in contemplation of an inducement and therefore whether any guidance in this area (a bright-line look-back period or a principle) would be necessary.

-BC53.
-The Task Force concluded that requiring a one-year look-back when there have been modifications in the past 12 months would help to disincentivize structuring designed to achieve specific accounting outcomes.
-It also concluded that a one-year look-back would be better aligned with existing guidance applicable to debt instruments and would not require as much judgment as the application of any principle that could be developed.
+BC65.
+The EITF determined that requiring a one-year look-back when there have been modifications in the past 12 months would help to disincentivize structuring designed to achieve specific accounting outcomes.
+It also determined that a one-year look-back would be better aligned with current guidance applicable to debt instruments and would not require as much judgment as the application of any principle that could be developed.